20 Low-Cost Desserts That Are Easy As Pie

 Take advantage of cheap seasonal fruit by using it as the star of dessert.
 Go with apples and pears in fall, citrus in winter, apricots and strawberries in spring, and peaches and berries in summer.
 Arranged elegantly on a plate and garnished with mint, fresh fruit is a refreshing dessert for any occasion.

 Peanut butter is a low-cost ingredient that features in rich, indulgent desserts, starting with the classic peanut butter cookie.
-Customize a dough posted on Allrecipes to be saltier, less sweet, or mixed with candy toppings.
+Customize dough to be saltier, less sweet, or mixed with candy toppings.
 Peanut butter bars and truffles are other great ways to use this delicious and cheap staple for dessert.

 Especially good in the fall, when a wide variety of pears are available, poached pears are easy to make, as well as elegant and flavorful.
-Food Network personality Giada De Laurentiis advises simply peeling and halving pears, then poaching them in a sweet liquid such as honey and spices with water, or white wine for extra complexity.
+Simply peel and halve the fruit, then poach them in a sweet liquid such as honey and spices with water, or white wine for extra complexity.

 Even out of season, apples are easy to find for $1 or less.
 When cored, sprinkled with cinnamon, and baked, apples turn into an apple-pie-like dessert.
 These cheap treats are a health-conscious replacement for the usual calorie-saturated desserts of the holidays.